shrish186/Chronexis/README.md

 ## How it works

-1. **Define** a venture and its execution model (/api/venture).
+1. **Define** a venture and its execution model.
 2. **Simulate** — the engine runs a configurable number of Monte Carlo trials (default 800, capped 100–2,000).
-Each run uses a seeded RNG, so results are fully reproducible (/api/simulate).
+Each run uses a seeded RNG, so results are fully reproducible.
 3. **Analyze** — aggregated probabilities and percentiles are sent to Gemini, which generates human-readable risk insights.
-4. **Persist** — every run is stored in MongoDB and retrievable later (/api/results).
+4. **Persist** — every run is stored in MongoDB and retrievable later.
 5. **Visualize** — the Next.js dashboard renders probability distributions and runway projections with Recharts.

 ## Tech stack